Marraquetas, Chilean Bread or Pan Francés (French rolls) or Pan Batido (whipped bread) is the most classic Chilean bread.

-Marraquetas are an everyday bread, not shared with guests but always present on the family table for breakfast, lunch, tea, and dinner.
+Marraquetas is an everyday bread, not shared with guests but always on the family table for breakfast, lunch, tea, and dinner.

-This recipe is adapted from a recipe from Peter Reinhart: Baguettes published in his book “Crust and Crumb.”
-You need to start the day before, but the result is fantastic and authentic to the Chilean flavors.
+This recipe is adapted from Peter Reinhart: Baguettes, published in his book “Crust and Crumb.”
+You must start the day before, but the result is fantastic and authentic to the Chilean flavors.

 Print